jupyterlab/frontends-team-compass/docs/host_guide.rst

 - Record the meeting.
 The host starts and stops the recording.
 These are posted to YouTube for the community to view.
 - Try to keep meeting minutes on the collaborative HackMD document [LINK/TODO]
+- Provide a signal ("Brace yourselfes") when starting stopping recording

 Last, keep in mind that the code of conduct applies to hosts too!